-The Core Hub discord is a useful resource, but you can also create your own Discord server for a game development team.
+The Core Creator Discord is a useful resource, but you can also create your own Discord server for a game development team.
 This allows you to create channels dedicated to specific topics, to help keep discussions focused and relevant, as well as creating voice channels for teammates to have open conversations and share ideas as work on their screens.

 Kanban boards are a system of defining needed features in small chunks and tracking them through stages of development, classically with sticky notes on a whiteboard.
 There are a massive number of online tools that allow you to keep this in a virtual space accessible by all team members, and better track the progress of the development of your game.

 Methods of Collaboration¶